kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 * create worker nodes by creating the appropriate MachineDeployment object(s)

 {{% notice note %}}
-To use the machine-controller and though the MachineDeployment, a configured provider is required.
-Therefore, we are disabling the machine-controller and need to create the worker nodes manually.
+Kubermatic machine-controller works only on [natively-supported providers]({{< ref "../../architecture/compatibility#supported-providers" >}}), so we can't use it for bare metal setups.
+Instead, we'll create worker nodes manually and use the KubeOne Static Worker Nodes feature to provision those worker nodes.
 {{% /notice %}}

 ### Infrastructure Management

-The infrastructure for the control plane and worker nodes, is created by the user.
+The infrastructure for the control plane and worker nodes is created by the user.

 Once the infrastructure is created, the user provides information about the instances that will be used and the load balancer that's running in the front of the control plane nodes.